ioki-mobility/SentryProguardGradlePlugin/README.md

 # SentryProguardGradlePlugin

-A Gradle plugin that generated `UUIDs`, add it to your `AndroidManifest.xml` and uploads the `UUID` together with the generated `mapping` file to Sentry.
+A Gradle plugin that generated `UUIDs`, adds it to your `AndroidManifest.xml` and uploads the `UUID` together with the generated `mapping` file to Sentry.

 ## Usage